Adam4lexander/Spoke/Docs/Core/00_MentalModel.md

         |--(6)-Log: Inner Flushed
 ```

 > The stack trace shows both trees: "Outer" and "Inner".
-Nested flushes are reflected on the stack so they're visible and debuggable in case of problems.
+Nested flushes are reflected on the stack to help understanding and debugging.

 So why all the rules?
 And why allow nested flushes at all?
-The third rule, where trees can flush nested on creation, is extremely useful in Unity.
+The third rule where trees can flush nested on creation, is extremely useful in Unity.
 Every `SpokeBehaviour` has its own `SpokeTree`.
-Often, in Unity, a `MonoBehaviour` will instantiate another, via `AddComponent<T>()`.
-If a `SpokeBehaviour` instantiates another, it aligns with expectations, that the second will be fully initialized by the time control returns to the first.
-Just like MonoBehaviours `Awake` and `OnEnable` are invoked synchronously when you `AddComponent`.
+If a `SpokeBehaviour` instantiates another, then it will be fully initialized by the time control returns to the first.
+This aligns with expectations.
+A newly attached `MonoBehaviour` has `Awake` and `OnEnable` invoked synchronously when you `AddComponent<T>()`.
+Spoke keeps this mental model intact.

-A deeper reason these rules were chosen, is to enforce a one-way control flow.
+A deeper reason these rules were chosen is to enforce a one-way control flow.
 If tree A can be nested in B, then B can never be nested in A. If this wasn't true then nested flushing would be unpredictable and dangerous.

 Finally, I haven't explained the purpose for `SpawnEager()`.
 It's intended to model multi-phase flushes.
 It enables write-then-read, where a tree can set a reactive signal, and then read a derived signal with its fresh value.
 It's an advanced feature, and probably best ignored unless you're very familiar with Spoke.